 Today, visitors to Big Nose Kate’s Saloon can enjoy live music, karaoke, other entertainment, and food and drinks.
 The saloon is also known for its collection of Old West memorabilia, including photographs, antique firearms, and other artifacts.

-We ate here the first night, which was a great introduction to the town.
+We ate here the first night, which was a great introduction to Tombstone, AZ.

 Crystal Palace Saloon

-The Crystal Palace Saloon was initially built in 1879 and has since been restored to its former glory.
+The Crystal Palace Saloon opened in 1879, and restorers have since brought it back to its former glory.
 The saloon was a popular gathering place for cowboys, miners, and other residents of Tombstone during the town’s boom days.

 Longhorn